GSA Employee Performance Plan and Appraisal System

 7. Prepare written comments when disputing a rating; and

-8. Participate actively with supervisors in any discussions relating to their performance.
+8. Participate actively with supervisors in any discussions relating to their performance to support a work culture and environment that promotes a high-performance organization.